TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-enterprise-developer-portal/upgrading/theme-upgrades.md

 ```

 To organise local development in a way that facilitates seamless theme updates using git merge, follow the steps below:
-1. To start with, fork the `portal-default-theme` repo in [github](https://github.com/TykTechnologies/portal-default-theme).
+1. Fork the `portal-default-theme` repo in [github](https://github.com/TykTechnologies/portal-default-theme).
    {{< img src="/img/dashboard/portal-management/enterprise-portal/fork-portal-theme-repo.png" alt="Fork the portal-theme repo" >}}

-2. Clone the forked repository after you have forked it:
+2. Clone the forked repository:
 ```console
 git clone https://github.com/my-github-profile/portal-default-theme && cd ./portal-default-theme
 ```

-3. If you are working with an already existing repository, check if you already have the `portal-default-theme` repo among your remotes before adding it.
+3. If you have an existing repository, check if you already have the `portal-default-theme` repo among your remotes before adding it.
 Execute the following command to check:
 ```console
 git remote -v | grep 'TykTechnologies/portal-default-theme'
 ```